rmholmes/rmholmes.github.io/_pages/publications.md

 # Journal Articles
 ___
+* [12] Santoso et al (2018): Dynamics and Predictability of the El Nino Southern
+Oscillation: An Australian perspective on progress and challenges. **BAMS**, accepted

 * [11] *Holmes R. M.*, S. McGregor, A. Santoso and M.H.
 England (2018)
  [Contribution of Tropical Instability Waves to ENSO Irregularity](https://doi.org/10.1007/s00382-018-4217-0), in press at